Ford

 MODEL

 The Pierce 4 was the first 4-cylinder motorcycle produced in the United States.
-It has a T-head, inline-4 with compression release 708cc engine with a two-speed transmission and could attain a speed of 60 mph.
+This 1912 motorcycle has a T-head, inline-4 with compression release 708cc engine with a two-speed transmission and could attain a speed of 60 mph.
 The frame of the Pierce has very large diameter partitioned integrated tubing for gasoline and oil.

 Steam Car - Similar to an 8-cylinder internal combustion engine